Nursing Student Policy Manual

 - Make judgments in practice substantiated with evidence that integrates nursing science in the provision of safe, quality care that promotes the health of individuals and groups.

-- Communicate professionally and collaborate effectively with individuals (including diverse populations), significant support person(s), and members of the interdisciplinary healthcare team.
+- Collaborate effectively with individuals (including diverse populations), significant support person(s), and members of the interdisciplinary healthcare team.

-- Advocate for and educate individuals, families, and communities in ways that promote self-determination, integrity, and optimal health.
+- Advocate for individuals, families, and communities in ways that promote self-determination, integrity, and optimal health.

 - Demonstrate a spirit of inquiry to improve the quality of nursing care.